 - 7. The Costs Lawyer Handbook contains a Guidance Note intended to help Costs Lawyers produce an effective procedure for handling first-tier complaints.
 The guidance details requirements for a complaints procedure, and those requirements form the basis of the audit. - 8.
 An audit of approximately 20 complaints procedures is undertaken annually.
-Costs Lawyers whose procedures are to be audited are selected from the pool of Costs Lawyers required to submit their procedure in the previous year. - 9.
+Costs Lawyers whose procedures are to be audited are selected from both the pool of Costs Lawyers required to submit their procedure in the previous year and Costs Lawyers working in firms regulated by the Solicitors Regulation Authority. - 9.
 Recognising that complaints procedures are usually adopted organisation-wide rather than by individual Costs Lawyers (other than sole practitioners), we only select one Costs Lawyer per organisation for audit in any given year. - 10.
 Complaints procedures are audited against the checklist at Annex A. A checklist is completed for each complaints procedure that is audited.
 The completed checklist is stored against the relevant Costs Lawyer's record in the internal database. - 11.
 Completed checklists are shared with Costs Lawyers where appropriate, including where non-compliance is identified or where the Costs Lawyer asks to see the completed checklist. - 12.
 The audit is undertaken in a manner which makes clear that the CLSB's intention is to support rather than castigate individual Costs Lawyers and organisations, in order to facilitate better client outcomes.
 However, failure to cooperate with the audit or to make necessary changes to a complaints procedure without a reasonable explanation could result in disciplinary action being taken against a Costs Lawyer under the Disciplinary Rules and Procedures.